In This Article

 This is where diet steps in.
-A diet that is low in refined carbohydrates, sugars and processed foods, it helps stabilize insulin levels.
-It also helps lose weight, since weight gain and PCOS often go hand-in-hand.
+A diet that is low in refined carbohydrates, sugars, and processed foods, it helps stabilize insulin levels.
+It also helps lose weight, since PCOS and weight gain often go hand-in-hand.

 However, there is more to PCOS than just insulin resistance.
-Some women with PCOS may have normal fasting glucose levels, because there can be other factors causing over-production of testosterone.
+Some women with PCOS may have normal fasting glucose levels because there can be other factors causing an overproduction of testosterone.
 Nevertheless, a healthy diet that stabilizes blood sugar and insulin levels helps ALL women diagnosed with PCOS.

 The aim of the right PCOS diet is to: